 "Suddenly, all my energy flew into the sky.
 My legs locked into the lotus position, my back straightened, and the sun worship I'd been doing kicked in."

-The following quote, which is pretty much self explanatory, came from a page called Meeting Warlords, Et Al. What is described within the paragraph, that is, meeting up in Orange County, California with two former southeast Asia warlords from the Vietnam war era that I personally interacted with during that same Vietnam war period, both deeply involved then with drugs on the international level, came about almost exclusively because of me being in Laguna Beach --- which is in Orange County --- dealing with the post office stuff for my uncle.
+The following quote, which is pretty much self explanatory, came from a page called Meeting Warlords, Et Al, linked below.
+What is described within the paragraph, that is, meeting up in Orange County, California with two former southeast Asia warlords from the Vietnam war era that I personally interacted with during that same Vietnam war period, both deeply involved then with drugs on the international level, came about almost exclusively because of me being in Laguna Beach --- which is in Orange County --- dealing with the post office stuff for my uncle.
 To wit: